 You can easily manage unwelcome, uncomfortable, and inconvenient flatulent tendencies by tweaking your problematic lifestyle and eating habits that may be contributing to everyday gas buildup.

-Also, a particular food that makes some people gassy may have no such ill effect on others.
-So you have to keep a personal record of the foods that trigger increased burping, flatulence, and bloating and then cut them out of your diet.
+You have to keep a personal record of the foods that trigger increased burping, flatulence, and bloating and then cut them out of your diet.

-But as a general rule of thumb, people who are prone to excessive bloating and flatulence are advised to limit their intake of the following gas-producing foods:
+- As a general rule of thumb, people who are prone to excessive bloating and flatulence are advised to limit their intake of the following gas-producing foods:

 - Foods that are rich in fat, carbs, sugar, and salt